 About VA-HLC / VA Home Loan Centers

 VA Home Loan Centers is a qualified lender of mortgage loans to United States Veterans.
 The VA loan program helps veterans, active and former duty military, and certain spouses of wounded, MIA or KIA United States service personnel achieve the American dream homeownership.
-Services provided by VA Home Loan Centers include real estate representation such as VA loan short sale processing, purchase assistance and VA loan application processing.
+Services provided by VA Home Loan Centers include real estate representation such as VA loan seller’s assistance, processing, purchase assistance and VA loan application processing.